Hopelessness, abandonment and depression caused a tragic event.

 Oklahoma City, OK 73102

-The elegant Skirvin Hilton can be found in downtown Oklahoma City, on the corner of Park Avenue and N. Broadway, just a few steps away from the Cox Convention Center, which sits in the same plaza.
+The elegant Skirvin Hilton can be found in downtown Oklahoma City, on the corner of Park Avenue and North Broadway, just a few steps away from the Cox Convention Center, which sits in the same plaza.
 The Skirvin Hilton is also just a short walk away from the Ford Center Arena, Bricktown Canal and Entertainment District, Bricktown Ballpark, the Oklahoma City National bombing Memorial, Oklahoma City Art Museum, Civic Center, the State Capitol and OU Medical Center.

 Our Haunted Paranormal Stories are Written by Julie Carr